Xia12121/Re-Implementation-of-AMCL/README.md

 Due to the version conflict, I didn't follow author's set up (especially version of pytorch-lightning, which conflict with pip and CUDA).

-If you want to run my code, please fullfill the version requirement and enter the following instruction:
+If you want to run my code, please fullfill the version requirement and enter the following instruction in terminal:

 ```python
 python